 We also deal with a range of other offences like graffiti and

-fly-posting, and regulate the free printed material control areas.
+fly-posting, and regulate the free printed material (for example, leaflets) control areas.

 Under the Litter (Northern Ireland) Order 1994, it's a criminal offence to drop litter or dump rubbish.
 This means we can fine or prosecute offenders.

-If you want to dispute the fine you need to write to us as soon as possible after it has been issued.
+If you want to dispute the fine you need to write to us within 14 days from the date of issue of the fixed penalty notice after it has been issued.

 In this letter you should: